Gun Laws in Maryland

 Maryland imposes a seven (7) day waiting period before purchasing any firearm other than a rifle or shotgun.

 In order to own or purchase a handgun or assault weapon in Maryland, you first must be over 21 years old.
 You can not be a convicted felon or what Maryland law describes as a “habitual drunk.”
-If you had been confined to a mental facility for over 30 days you will be restricted from buying a handgun or assault weapon.
+If you have been confined to a mental facility for over 30 days you will be restricted from buying a handgun or assault weapon.
 Additionally, if you have been named in any type of restraining order against you, you’ll be disqualified from buying the firearm.

 After filling out an application with a licensed dealer, the potential gun owner must wait for seven days while the Maryland State Police performs a background check to ascertain if the information in the application is factual.
-Even if the application is approved early, you still have to wait for the seven days.
+Even if the application is approved early, you still have to wait for seven days.
 If the application is denied, you have thirty days to appeal.
 You can only purchase a single weapon every thirty days.

 Transporting or Carrying Firearms in Maryland